 Supply shortage: The majority of the most collectible signers are no longer with us, ensuring a finite supply of autographs.

 A growing demand: There are 3m serious autograph collectors around the world and this figure is set to rise.

 Autographs are a booming area for collectors, thanks to increasing demand for unique examples, especially among those who are aware of the investment potential of autographs but who are constrained by budgetary issues - rare autographs can still be found at the more affordable end of the collectibles sector.

 Soaring values: This clamour for autographs, allied with a finite supply, is seeing prices rise.They may not be "entry-level investments" for long.

 The PFC40 Autograph Index has revealed that values of the 40 most regularly traded autographs grew by 13.6% pa between 2000 and 2013.

-Unaffected by credit crunch: Rare autographs, like most collectibles, have an extremely low correlation to other investment areas.
+Unaffected by market volatility: Rare autographs, like most collectibles, have an extremely low correlation to other investment areas.
 This ensures that they provide wonderful diversity for your portfolio.

 Neil Armstrong stopped signed autographs in 1994, making the first man on the Moon's signature extremely rare even before his passing in August 2012.